osrg/ryu-certification/switch/LINC.md

 </pre>
 <a name="069a36adbdd0739563365540be6e9b28">action: 11_COPY_TTL_OUT</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/mpls(ttl=64)/ipv4(ttl=32)/tcp-->'eth_type=0x8847,actions=copy_ttl_out,output:2'             ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/mpls(ttl=64)/ipv6(hop_limit=32)/tcp-->'eth_type=0x8847,actions=copy_ttl_out,output:2'       ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/mpls(ttl=64)/ipv6(hop_limit=32)/tcp-->'eth_type=0x8847,actions=copy_ttl_out,output:2'       ERROR
         Receiving timeout: no change in rx_packtes on target.
 </pre>
 <a name="4f5d77f1fc49b1b854e116048c24058d">action: 12_COPY_TTL_IN</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/mpls(ttl=64)/ipv4(ttl=32)/tcp-->'eth_type=0x8847,actions=copy_ttl_in,output:2'              ERROR
-        Receiving timeout: no change in rx_packtes on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/mpls(ttl=64)/ipv6(hop_limit=32)/tcp-->'eth_type=0x8847,actions=copy_ttl_in,output:2'        ERROR
+        Receiving timeout: no change in rx_packtes on target. ethernet/mpls(ttl=64)/ipv6(hop_limit=32)/tcp-->'eth_type=0x8847,actions=copy_ttl_in,output:2'        ERROR
         Receiving timeout: no change in rx_packtes on target.
 </pre>